Dakshitha07/smart-healthcare-network-routing/README.md

 - Average jitter
 - Per-class latency

-The comparison allows the performance of the proposed MAPPO approach to be analysed against both reinforcement learning and traditional routing baselines.
+This evaluation allows the proposed MAPPO approach to be compared against both reinforcement learning and traditional routing methods.

+---

 ## Key Findings

 - **MAPPO achieved the lowest average latency** among the evaluated approaches.